 Acme Roofing Service

 Assuming that your website branding lists your business exactly as “Acme Roofing Service” you’re okay.
 You wouldn’t want to do the 3rd option though because you’re missing the opportunity to include keywords.
-I’d literally consider changing my branding – if I was just starting out in my business – to make this work with Roofing Service in the title because your business title makes up so much of how your profile will rank in the maps.
+I’d literally consider changing my branding – if I was just starting out in a roofing business – to make this work with Roofing Service in the title, because your business title makes up so much of how your profile will rank in the maps.
 Google doesn’t tell us this explicitly, but it’s been tested to death and proven to be true.

 NOT OKAY TITLES:

 Acme Roofing Company – Gutter Repair, Metal Roofs, Top Contractor

 Acme Roofing in Scranton, PA